Locking a Word document sounds simple - but when sensitive information is on the line, is it really secure enough?

 Tip: If you attach the document to an email, never send the password in the same email as the attachment.
 Use a different channel, such as a phone call or text message (see the ICO’s advice on encryption scenarios).

-Locking a Word Document on MacOS
+Locking a Word Document on macOS

 On a Mac, password protection is found under the Review tab.